-Before installing :
+Before installing:

-- Read and understand the safety instructions related to the Vision System. - · Verify your package according to the scope of delivery and your order. - Have the required parts, equipment and tools listed in the requirements ready.
+- Read and understand the safety instructions related to the Vision System. - Verify your package according to the scope of delivery and your order. - Make sure to have the required parts, equipment and tools listed in Scope of delivery.

-When installing :
+When installing:

-- Meet the environmental conditions. - Do not operate the Vision System, or even turn on the power supply, before the Wrist Camera is firmly secured, and the danger zone is cleared.
+- Meet the recommended environmental conditions. - Do not operate the Vision System, or even turn on the power supply, before the device is firmly anchored and the machine area is cleared.

-5.1.
-Scope of Delivery: Wrist Camera Kits for Universal Robots
+3.1.
+Scope of Delivery